MahmoudNageh/Payment-Application/Payment Application/README.txt

 This repository will contain all the files regarding the Payment Application C Project for the ES Pro Nanodegree.

-The folloing link is a project report that conatins all the deliverables as mentioned in the RUBRIC !
+The following link is a project report that contains all the deliverables as mentioned in the RUBRIC!

 PAYMENT APPLICATION DELIVERABLES: